ichigomaru/FACTR-project/README.md

 conda env create -f env.yaml
 conda activate factr
 ```
-We make use of the pretrained features from [data4robotics](https://github.com/SudeepDasari/data4robotics) project.
+We make use of the pretrained weights for visual encoders from [data4robotics](https://github.com/SudeepDasari/data4robotics) project.
 Download the pretrained features as follows:
 ```bash
 bash scripts/download_features.sh
 ```
 ## Data Collection and Processing
-We provide instructions and sample data collection scripts in ROS2 at [factr_teleop](insert_link).
+We provide instructions and sample data collection scripts in ROS2 at [factr_teleop](https://github.com/RaindragonD/factr_teleop/).
 You might need your custom nodes for robots and sensors to run the system.
 In our case, the collected data is saved in following format:
 ### Data Structure
 Each trajectory is saved as a separate pickle file.
 Each pickle file contains a dictionary with the following structure:
 ```